AlphaX-Projects/lightwalletd/docs/architecture.md

 ## Ingester

-The ingester is the component responsible for transforming raw Zcash block data into a compact block.
+The ingester is the component responsible for transforming raw Pirate block data into a compact block.

 The ingester is a modular component.
 Anything that can retrieve the necessary data and put it into storage can fulfill this role.
 Currently, the only ingester available communicated to zcashd through RPCs and parses that raw block data.